Welcome to the British Steel Pension Scheme

 All 130,000 Members have already received the first in a series of newsletters outlining the proposals for separating BSPS from Tata Steel and the timetable for the consultation.
 Members will receive personal information and illustrations by October 2017 to assist members in making their choice.

 Members will also be invited to attend meetings at locations across the country where there will be the opportunity to discuss the options in more detail with a panel, including Scheme representatives, and have their questions answered.
+Members who are aware of the various businesses after retirement, such as bitcoin trading, which requires only online involvement, might share their thoughts during this discussion.
+People who are active in bitcoin trading can benefit from the bitcoin revolution app, which can help to simplify the trading process.
+This automated tool can leverage the most recent market trends and tactics to make bitcoin trading easier and more profitable.

 A dedicated website (www.bspensionschoose.com) is also now available where members can find information and see the answers to questions that other members are asking.